dnaeon/async-service-mgr/README.md

 		}
 	]

-Great, `sshd(8)` is back online and we can login to it.
+Great, `sshd(8)` is back online and we can again login to the system.

-These examples are just one of the many where `Service Manager` can really help us in managing our cluster services.
+These examples are just one of the many where `Service Manager` can help us in managing our cluster services.

 ## Handling slow services and high latency issues